codecaine-zz/python_std_examples/readme.md

 7. **Generate HTML Version:** Run the `create_html_version.py` script to convert the generated markdown files into a single HTML document.
 This HTML file will be saved in the `html_version` folder and will include categorized links and a scroll-to-top button for easy navigation.
    ![Screenshot categories](screenshots/screenshot1.png)
    ![Screenshot modules](screenshots/screenshot2.png)

+### Development Notes

+You can use Copilot edits to refactor the `standard_library_documents` to improve examples if needed.